UK Coal: Former operations

 At year end 2008, the company estimated coal reserves and resources of 105 Mt at the mines, of which 45 Mt was accessible under existing five year mining and investment plans.
 Its most important customers were electricity generators.

-In 2010 the company proposed a series of developments, mainly opencast mining, including the Minorca mine project development in Measham, Leicestershire.
+In 2010 the company proposed a series of developments, mainly open-cast mining, including the Minorca mine project development in Measham, Leicestershire.

 However, UK Coal exited surface mining in late 2014, so these plans did not materialise.

 In 2012, UK Coal were fined £200,000 after pleading guilty to breaching health and safety laws after a death of a miner at Kellingley Colliery.

 One deep mine, the Welbeck colliery, in Nottinghamshire closed in 2011 after continuous production since 1912.
 Another deep mine, Daw Mill at Furnace End, Warwickshire, closed in 2013 after an underground fire damaged much of the facilities.

 On 10 April 2014, Reuters reported that the British government was to give UK Coal a £10 million loan to help fund the closure of its two remaining deep mines.
 The company will carry out a managed closure of the deep mines by Autumn 2015 and will seek a buyer for its surface mines.
-UK Coal's difficulties have been precipitated by a flood of U.S. coal on to the market, as a result of shale gas development, and by the strength of sterling.
+UK Coal's difficulties were precipitated by a flood of U.S. coal on to the market, as a result of shale gas development, and by the strength of sterling.

-Thoresby Colliery was shut in July 2015, while Kellingley Colliery ceased production on 18 December 2015. with ownership to be transferred to Harworth Estates for future redevelopment.
+Thoresby Colliery was closed in July 2015, while Kellingley Colliery ceased production on 18 December 2015, with ownership to be transferred to Harworth Estates for future redevelopment.